kubenet-dev/docs/docs/02-examples/04_networkconfig.md

 # Network Config

 Configuring networking involves managing numerous parameters and fine-tuning various settings.
-In this exercise, we demonstrate how to define network-wide parameters that network design engineers can use to accommodate diverse workloads.
-The goal is to abstract the intricate details of network configurations, allowing network engineers, who have a deep understanding of the network design, to utilize these parameters effectively.
+In this exercise, we demonstrate how to define network-wide parameters that network design engineers can use to accommodate diverse environments.
+The goal is to decouple the network design details from the service configuration.
+As such the detailed network design parameters are hidden from the people consuming the network.
+This is a technique to help abstraction.

-First we create an IP Index, which is act like a routing table.
-This IP Index serves as the global network IP range this network is setup with.
-We configure both IPv4 and IPv6 prefixes
+First, we create an IP Index, which acts like a routing table.
+This IP Index serves as the global network IP range for the entire setup.
+We configure both IPv4 and IPv6 prefixes to ensure comprehensive coverage and flexibility in addressing.

 /// details | IP Index